Marlins vs. Angels Player Props Betting Odds

 Trout Stats

-- Trout has picked up a hit in three games in a row.
-In his last five games he is hitting .263 with a double, two home runs, a walk and five RBI.
+- Trout has picked up a hit in four games in a row.
+During his last five outings he is hitting .316 with a double, two home runs, two walks and five RBI.

 Trout Recent Games